-Fellows will be expected to develop a museum visit lesson plan, at least one object-based student assignment, a teaching exhibition, and a collection-based teaching guide; all materials should be related to a course being taught in Spring 2025.
-The bulk of this work will be done during summer 2024.
-The Museum will support up to two (2) Fellows in 2024-2025.
+In 2025-2026 the Museum will support up to four (4) Faculty Fellows.
+Fellows will be expected to develop a museum visit lesson plan and at least one object-based student assignment; all materials should be related to a course being taught in the 2025-2026 academic year.
+In addition, there may be an opportunity for Fellows to create a short, pop-up exhibition related to their course.
+The bulk of the Fellows' work will be done during summer 2025.

-This program is made possible with the support of the Wege Foundation and the Syracuse University Office of Research and Office of Strategic Initiatives.
+This program is made possible with the support of the Syracuse University Office of Strategic Initiatives.